FiestaHeroes/Fiesta-Heroes-Universal-Launcher/README.md

 *   Includes both server and client configuration files.
 *   Allows modification of application settings through server-side configuration, eliminating the need to distribute a new executable.
 *   Features a maintenance mode that can deactivate the start button through the server-side configuration.
+*   Features the ability to reset the patch version.
+*   Features the ability to optimize the client by selectively disabling certain files, typically .nif files, in order to mitigate in-game lag.
+The list of files can be modified and updated as desired.
+*   Features the ability to delete specific files.
+This is useful, especially when you accidentally patch a server-side file, such as 'IteminfoServer.shn.'
+Additionally, you can also add and update files to the list.
+*   Features the ability to perform integrity checks.
+By using this, a player can better pinpoint the source of a possible "Client Manipulation" error.

 ## Requirements